Summer Program Funding

 Eligibility

-• Participate in an NDI summer study abroad program, or other research program, internship, or language training
+• Participate in an NDG summer study abroad program, or other research program, internship, or language training during the summer.

-• Preference will be given to students who engage with Hong Kong, the Greater China Region, and Asia and seek engagement with Asian communities around the world by completing research in topics such as Asia and Asian studies
+• Preference will be given to students who engage with Hong Kong, the Greater China Region, and Asia, or seek engagement with Asian communities around the world, and are interested in doing research on topics related to Asia and Asian studies

 Funding

-• Solidify core concepts of culture, communication, and intercultural competence
+• Explore core concepts of culture, communication, and intercultural competence

-• Understand cultural differences and explore cultural values
+• Identify cultural differences and explore cultural values

 • Deepen understanding of linguistic and cultural differences